 We use uppercase roman numeral numbers to represent major chords, lowercase to represent minor chords, uppercase with a small plus sign to represent augmented chords, and lowercase with a small circle to represent diminished chords.

-The seven diatonic chords formed from the key of G sharp minor are:
+The seven diatonic chords in the G sharp minor key are:

 i.
 G♯ – B – D♯ (G Sharp minor chord)

 iiº.
 A♯ – C♯ – E (A Sharp diminished chord)

 III.
 B – D♯ – F♯ (B major chord)